A Data-Guided Coalescence Model for Light Nuclei and Hypernuclei Production in Relativistic Heavy-Ion Collisions at $\sqrt{s_{\rm{NN}}} = 3$--200 GeV: Nuclei wave functions

 \subsection{Hypertriton ${}^{3}_{\Lambda}\rm{H}$}

-The default wave function we employ the Congleton wave function, defined in momentum space as:
+The default wave function we employ is the Congleton wave function, defined in momentum space as:

 Here, $A$ denotes a normalization constant.
 By modelling the hypertriton as a deuteron–$\Lambda$ bound state, Congleton obtained the parameters $Q_{\Lambda}=1.17~\text{fm}^{-1}$ and $\alpha_{\Lambda}=0.068~\text{fm}^{-1}$~\cite{Congleton:1992kk}.
 In addition to this parametrization, we also consider two others.
 The first is based on a three-body effective field theory (EFT) calculation from Ref.~\cite{Hildenbrand:2019sgp}.
 It has been shown in Ref.~\cite{Bellini:2020cbj} that the Congleton wave function, with modified parameters $Q_{\Lambda}=2.5~\text{fm}^{-1}$ and $\alpha_{\Lambda}=0.068~\text{fm}^{-1}$, reproduces the EFT results well.
-The RMS deuteron–$\Lambda$ separation corresponding to both of these parametrizations is approximately $10.7~\text{fm}$, consistent with the value $9.2^{+1.5}_{-1.0}~\text{fm}$ inferred from binding-energy measurements~\cite{Liu:2024ygk}.
-Since the deuteron-$\Lambda$ interaction is not yet well constrained by experiments, we also select another set of parameters along the $r_{d\Lambda}=10.7$~fm contour, as shown in Fig.~\ref{fig:congleton}.
+The RMS deuteron–$\Lambda$ separation $\langle r_{d\Lambda} \rangle$ corresponding to both of these parametrizations is approximately $10.8~\text{fm}$, consistent with the value $9.8^{+1.1}_{-0.7}~\text{fm}$ inferred from the the ${}^{3}_{\Lambda}\mathrm{H}$ binding energy $0.163\pm0.036$~MeV~\cite{Liu:2024ygk, Eckert:2022dyz, Kasagi:2025mvh, ALICE:2022sco, STAR:2019wjm, Chaudhari1968, Juric:1973zq, Mayeur1966ADO, ammar1962, Prakash1961OnTB}.
+Since the deuteron-$\Lambda$ interaction is not yet well constrained by experiments, we also select another set of parameters that lie close to the $\langle r_{d\Lambda}\rangle =10.9$~fm contour, as shown in Fig.~\ref{fig:congleton}.
 A summary of the parameters used is given in Tab.~\ref{tab:congparams}.
 The wave function of the $p$–$n$ subsystem is modeled by a Gaussian with $b_{pn} = 1.52~\text{fm}$, as detailed in Ref.~\cite{Bellini:2020cbj}.
 In addition to the Congleton wave function, we will also employ a Gaussian ansatz for comparison:

-with $b_{\Lambda}=7.2$ fm, which also corresponds to approximately $r_{d\Lambda}=10.7$~fm.
-The wave functions employed in coordinate space are shown in Fig.~\ref{fig:congleton_wave function}.
+with $b_{\Lambda}=7.2$ fm, which also corresponds to $\langle r_{d\Lambda} \rangle=10.8$~fm.
+The wave functions employed and their radial probability distributions in coordinate space are shown in Fig.~\ref{fig:congleton_wave_function} and~\ref{fig:rad_prob_congleton_wave_function} respectively.
+We note here that all four wave functions have $\langle r_{d\Lambda} \rangle \approx 10.8$ fm, which corresponds to the lower limit of the measured ${}^{3}_{\Lambda}\mathrm{H}$ binding energy.
+Our motivation is to investigate the effect arising from the shape of the wave function while keeping the average spatial extent $\langle r_{d\Lambda} \rangle$ constant.
+In Appendix~\ref{sec:appendix_2}, we will instead choose four different wave functions with $\langle r_{d\Lambda} \rangle \approx 9.1$ fm, corresponding to the upper limit of the measured ${}^{3}_{\Lambda}\mathrm{H}$ binding energy, to quantify the effect arising from the uncertainty associated to the binding energy.